 Dad had two horses, Digger and Dick.
 Dick was the quiet horse.
 And we used a neighbour’s horse.
 The mower was pulled by horses, with a sickle bar mower.
 Everything was slow and laboriously done.
 But there were milking machines.

 Dad had a bitch called Lou and she had pups.
 We gave most of them away.
 Any surplus had to be destroyed – tapped on the head and put in a bucket of water.
 Calf club was the nearest things to pets.

 At school David Leach and I were neck and neck at both school work and sports.
 We were very similar, one could beat the other.
 We nearly always sat together and we took the same subjects.
 I like geography best – it seemed to be something that appealed to me.
-Yet I know for a fact that the work that people who have gone on with it do, doesn’t appeal to me, eg surveying or writing environmental reports.
+Yet I know for a fact that the work that people do, who have gone on with it, doesn’t appeal to me, such as surveying or writing environmental reports.